 Entrepreneurship is equally as applicable to the forming of a high-growth start-up business as it is within a more traditional corporate setting.
 The entrepreneurship focus leads students through an entrepreneurship core course, a dedicated global module and a set of focused electives that collectively provide a unique lens through which to understand how different constituents enact entrepreneurial endeavours.
 Assessment includes a Portfolio of Evidence that stands as a testimony to not only your knowledge acquired through the MBA, but also your skills and ability, demonstrated by the portfolio elements.

-Application fee: R3 000 (non-refundable, payable on application submission)
+Application fee: R3 000 (non-refundable, payable on application)

-Registration fee: R15 000 payable on acceptance to the PGDip/MBA offset against cost of 1st year tuition.
+Registration fee: R15 000 (non-refundable, payable on acceptance to the PGDip/MBA offset against cost of 1st year tuition.)

 Total tuition fees: R260 700 (excludes global module)